HanielB/2020.1-lp/index.md

 PL concepts such as types and polymorphism, higher-order functions, scope and binders, as well as formal notions of syntax and semantics.

-# Topic 3: General concepts
+# Topic 3: Implementing programming languages

-An introduction to general programming language concepts, viewed from the point of view of the imperative, functional and object-oriented paradigms.
+An introduction to general concepts in implementing programming languages, viewed from the point of view of the imperative, functional and object-oriented paradigms.

 # Topic 4: Logic programming